morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 The Good:

-- managed (client) mode works well
+- managed (client) mode works reasonably well
 - WPA3 is supported
 - There is a possibility these chipsets could be supported with an in-kernel driver in the future (rtw89)

 The Bad:

 - The adapter I am using is multi-state and it appears that most adapters that use this chipset are multi-state.
 Not good.
 - The log is very dirty.
 - Driver lacks several features.
 - Driver was inadequately tested by Realtek.